MinhDoan342002/suckless-arch/README.md

 My daily drive Arch/DWM on Thinkpad T14s Gen3 AMD

 DWM have IMO the most useful patches and just enough suckless-ness

+read the scripts directory first and then make install the other later. \>x</